koenry/Flask-PyTorch-Chatbot/README.md

  * Bag Of Words - is a representation of text that describes the occurrence of words within a document. (intents.json) These are called ``` (NLP) - Neuro-linguistic programming ```  techniques
 * Lower all the words and exclude special characters
+* Compare with Bag of words (intents.json)
+* Calculate the probability - x vector

 # The Model
 input =>  'is anYone thErE?' \